f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 F3D raytracing and exodus plugin are not working on macOS silicon yet, see this [issue](https://github.com/f3d-app/f3d/issues/976).

-> I'm unable to get coloring right with step files

-F3D on macOS does not support coloring on cells because of a [VTK issue](https://gitlab.kitware.com/vtk/vtk/-/issues/18969).

 ## Python

 > I can't find `usd` and `vdb` plugins after installing f3d with pip